php-dev-br/laravel-doc-pt-br/queries.md

             })
             ->get();

-#### Subquery Joins
+#### Sub-Query Joins

-You may use the `joinSub`, `leftJoinSub`, and `rightJoinSub` methods to join a query to a subquery.
-Each of these methods receive three arguments: the subquery, its table alias, and a Closure that defines the related columns:
+You may use the `joinSub`, `leftJoinSub`, and `rightJoinSub` methods to join a query to a sub-query.
+Each of these methods receive three arguments: the sub-query, its table alias, and a Closure that defines the related columns:

     $latestPosts = DB::table('posts')
                        ->select('user_id', DB::raw('MAX(created_at) as last_post_created_at'))